-(a) Any Letter of Credit shall be delivered by X iof the Letter of Credit (the “Issuer”) to such address as Y shall specify and shall be maintained for the benefit of Y or its designee.
-X or the issuer of the Letter of Credit shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, (ii) if the bank that issued an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide either a substitute Letter of Credit or other Performance Assurance, in each case at least twenty (20) Local Business Days prior to the expiration of the outstanding Letter of Credit, and (iii) if a bank issuing a Letter of Credit shall fail to honor Y’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of Y either a substitute Letter of Credit that is issued by a bank acceptable to Y or other Performance Assurance, in each case within two (2) Business Days after such refusal.
+(a) Any Letter of Credit shall be delivered by X or the issuer of the Letter of Credit (the “Issuer”) to such address as Y shall specify and shall be maintained for the benefit of Y or its designee.
+X or the Issuer of the Letter of Credit shall (i) renew or cause the renewal of each outstanding Letter of Credit on a timely basis as provided in the relevant Letter of Credit, (ii) if the Issuer of an outstanding Letter of Credit has indicated its intent not to renew such Letter of Credit, provide either a substitute Letter of Credit or other Performance Assurance, in each case at least twenty (20) Local Business Days prior to the expiration of the outstanding Letter of Credit, and (iii) if the Issuer shall fail to honor Y’s properly documented request to draw on an outstanding Letter of Credit, provide for the benefit of Y either a substitute Letter of Credit that is issued by a bank acceptable to Y or other Performance Assurance, in each case within two (2) Business Days after such refusal.

-(b) Upon the occurrence of a Letter of Credit Default, X agrees to deliver to Y either a substitute Letter of Credit or other Performance Assurance, in each case on or before the second Business Day after the occurrence thereof (or on or before the fifth Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).
-“Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; (ii) the issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of this Agreement; or (v) the Issuer becomes Bankrupti; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to X in accordance with the terms of the Master Agreement.
+(b) Upon the occurrence of a Letter of Credit Default, X agrees to either cause another Issuer to deliver to Y a substitute Letter of Credit, or, alternatively, X shall provide other Performance Assurance, in each case on or before the second Business Day after the occurrence thereof (or on or before the fifth Business Day after the occurrence thereof if only clause (i) under the definition of Letter of Credit Default applies).
+“Letter of Credit Default” shall mean with respect to an outstanding Letter of Credit, the occurrence of any of the following events: (i) the Issuer of such Letter of Credit shall fail to maintain a Credit Rating of at least “A-” by S&P or “A3” by Moody’s; (ii) the Issuer of the Letter of Credit shall fail to comply with or perform its obligations under such Letter of Credit if such failure shall be continuing after the lapse of any applicable grace period; (iii) the Issuer of such Letter of Credit shall disaffirm, disclaim, repudiate or reject, in whole or in part, or challenge the validity of, such Letter of Credit; (iv) such Letter of Credit shall expire or terminate, or shall fail or cease to be in full force and effect at any time during the term of this Agreement; or (v) the Issuer becomes Bankrupt; provided, however, that no Letter of Credit Default shall occur in any event with respect to a Letter of Credit after the time such Letter of Credit is required to be canceled or returned to the Issuer in accordance with the terms of the Master Agreement.

-(c) As one method of providing additional Performance Assurance, X may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.(d) (i) A Letter of Credit shall provide that Y may draw upon the Letter of Credit in an amount that is equal to all amounts that are due and owing from X but have not been paid to Y within the time allowed for such payments under this Agreement.
-A Letter of Credit shall provide that a drawing may be made on the Letter of Credit upon submission to the bank issuing the Letter of Credit of one or more certificates of Y in accordance with the specific requirements of the Letter of Credit.
+(c) As one method of providing additional Performance Assurance, X may increase the amount of an outstanding Letter of Credit or establish one or more additional Letters of Credit.